VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Results

 Fig.~\ref{fig:jmfit_ratio} shows the $\texttt{JMFIT}$ error ratio of PR to sMV versus the RA and DEC offsets between the target and the primary calibrator of all sessions.
 The sMV in most cases ($99/126$) reduces the errors (PR/sMV > 1), and it is worth noting that in cases where sMV performs poorly, DM UMa accounts for about half of them ($12/27$).
 Another star with poor sMV performance is RS UMi, which, as mentioned in Sect.~\ref{sect:detail}, lost an available calibrator.

-Fig.~\ref{fig:error_separation} shows the $F_{\mathrm{peak}}$ ratio of sMV to PR versus the angular separation between the target and the primary calibrator.
+Fig.~\ref{fig:error_separation} shows the peak flux density ratio of sMV to PR versus the angular separation between the target and the primary calibrator.
 Similar to the $\texttt{JMFIT}$ error, the sMV reduces flux loss in most cases (sMV/PR > 1, $50/63$), and the poor cases are mainly attributed to DM UMa and RS UMi (9/13).

 The performance advantage of the sMV over PR is positively correlated with the angular separation between the target and the primary calibrator, especially in the DEC direction, as shown in Fig.~\ref{fig:jmfit_ratio} and \ref{fig:error_separation}.
 This is reasonable since observations are usually conducted around its transit, and angular separations in the DEC direction correspond to differences in elevation angle.
 Residual delays/phases from both the ionosphere and troposphere tend to be more pronounced in the vertical direction than in the horizontal direction, especially at low elevation angles.